Many conclude that retirement before Social Security was horrible, but was it?

 However, children had their own suffering.
 They wanted relief from the burden of taking care of their parents.

 They were desperate for help.
-Essentially, it was the children of the elderly that were instrumental in the cries for some kind of federal intervention.
+Essentially, it was the children of the elderly that wanted some kind of federal intervention.

 Quote from Social Security, 1937